-Other things to account for are monthly costs such as water and utilities like electricity, cable/streaming services, the internet.
+Other things to account for are monthly costs such as water and utilities like electricity, cable/streaming services, and internet.
 Most of the time, properties add water costs to the monthly rent based on the size of your unit (one, two, or three bedrooms/ bathrooms) so they can tell you a range of what tenants pay each month on average.
 On top of your base monthly rent, your property might also charge a monthly amenity fee, and monthly pet rent if you’ll be renting with a pet.

 6 | What to expect at signing

--a valid photo ID (driver’s license, state ID card, passport)
+- A valid photo ID (driver’s license, state ID card, passport)

--proof of renter’s insurance
+- Proof of renter’s insurance

--car information for parking such as license plates and registration
+- Car information for parking such as license plates and registration

--letters of reference if you’re a first-time renter, but the property will let you know ahead of time
+- Letter of reference if you’re a first-time renter, but the property will let you know ahead of time

-You might also have a few fees due at signing such as first and last month’s rent, the security deposit, and a possible pet deposit if you’re renting with a fur baby.
+You might also have a few fees due at signing such as the first and last month’s rent, the security deposit, and a possible pet deposit if you’re renting with a fur baby.
 Make sure to double-check acceptable forms of payment prior to signing (money order, check, card, etc.)